wombleton/gitlaw-nz/acts/G/Geneva Conventions Act 1958.md

     *   (e) any design or wording so nearly resembling any of the emblems or designations specified in the foregoing provisions of this subsection as to be capable of being mistaken for, or, as the case may be, understood as referring to, one of those emblems.

-    (2) If any person contravenes the foregoing provisions of this section he shall be guilty of an offence and be liable on summary conviction to a fine not exceeding $10,000 and to forfeit any goods upon or in connection with which the emblem, designation, design, or wording was used.
+    (2) If any person contravenes the foregoing provisions of this section he shall be guilty of an offence and be liable on conviction to a fine not exceeding $10,000 and to forfeit any goods upon or in connection with which the emblem, designation, design, or wording was used.

     (3) The Minister of Defence or a person authorised by that Minister to give consents under this section shall not refuse to give such a consent, and shall not withdraw such a consent, except for the purpose of giving effect to the provisions of the Conventions or of the Protocols.